erri4/erri4/README.md

 - **Tech Stack:** PHP, MySQL
 - **Description:** A backend system for managing mails.
 - **Features:** login system, contact search, chats

+# thanks
+> @mironabr, I just wanted to take a moment to thank you for always being there for me.
+Your help with coding has meant the world to me, even though we’re working in different languages (you in Java, me in Python!).
+You've made the learning process so much easier, and I really appreciate your patience and support.
+Whether it’s answering questions, reviewing my code, or just offering advice, you’ve always been there, and it’s made a huge difference.
+Thanks again for being such an awesome friend and coding mentor!

+> thanks to @Username for following my GitHub!
+Your follow served as a reminder that I need to add README files to my repositories.
+I'll be sure to update them to make the projects more accessible and understandable.

+> Feel free to explore my repos, and if you have any suggestions, I'm always open to feedback!